Rules of procedure for the quality control committee of the GGM

 2.7 Temporary production

-2.7.1 In the case of temporary production of exonerated fibers by a GGM member in one or more plants, the form “temporary production” has to be completed and must be sent immediately after the end of each half year to GGM (receipt at GGM secretariat 31st of July resp.
-31st of January.
-In case that the form with the required data for temporary production (date of start and stop of temporary production and chemical analysis for these dates) has not been timely forwarded, the external conformity control for the particular half-year will be seen as not passed.
+2.7.1 Where approved fibres are produced on the basis of temporary production by a GGM member at one or more plants or lines, the "Temporary production" form must be completed and sent to the GGM office immediately after the end of each semester (received at the GGM office by 31st July or 31st January at the latest).
+If the form containing the required data for temporary production (date of start and end of temporary production and chemical analysis for each production campaign) is not sent, the external conformity check for that semester will be deemed not to have been passed.

 3. Rules of procedure for the external monitoring / standard test